learn-co-curriculum/selecting-single-elements-lab/README.md

 The first link text is: ENTER LINK TEXT CODE HERE
 The first link href is: ENTER LINK HREF CODE HERE
 ```

+***NOTE***: When an error appears in the Chrome JavaScript console, you'll notice that the error message stays visible in the console even after you've modified the code in the CodePen.
+This isn't necessarily a bad thing, but it can sometimes get a bit confusing if we're working on troubleshooting a new error and a bunch of old error messages are still cluttering up the console.
+Handily enough, Chrome provides a sweet built-in function, `clear()`, for clearing the JavaScript console.
+Simply enter `clear()` into the Chrome console and everything will disappear, replaced with a _`Console was cleared`_ message.

 ### On Your Own